dp4ml/dp4ml.github.io/_news/decisions.md

 related_posts: false
 ---

 Paper decisions are out!
-For the list of accepted papers, see the [schedule](https://dp4ml.github.io/schedule/).
+The list of accepted papers is [here](https://dp4ml.github.io/papers/).